Geddes Student Journalism Prizes

 The Geddes Lecture

 St Edmund Hall and the Geddes Trust organise an annual journalism lecture, which offers student journalists the chance to meet prominent figures in the media world, and to hear their views on the state of journalism today.
 The lectures are free and also open to the public.
-Recent speakers have included Huw Edwards (BBC), Krishnan Guru-Murthy (Channel 4 and podcast host of the ‘Ways to Change the World’, Michael Crick (political author & broadcaster), Mark Thompson (former president and chief executive officer of The New York Tomes Company), David Aaronovitch (The Times) Laura Kuenssberg (BBC), Ian Hislop (Private Eye), Anushka Asthana (The Guardian), Lyse Doucet (BBC) and Evan Davies (BBC).
+Recent speakers have included Krishnan Guru-Murthy (Channel 4 and podcast host of the ‘Ways to Change the World’), Michael Crick (political author and broadcaster), Mark Thompson (former President and Chief Executive Officer of The New York Times Company), David Aaronovitch (The Times) Laura Kuenssberg (BBC), Ian Hislop (Private Eye), Anushka Asthana (The Guardian), Lyse Doucet (BBC) and Evan Davies (BBC).

 Launch Video